Simplifying Meshes - Decimation & Remeshing

 back to top

 Within RapidCompact remeshing is always working in conjunction with decimation.
 The first setting introduced is a boolean, which enables the remeshing process.
-The remeshing process will be initiated after model import and before the compact operation.
+The remeshing process will be initiated within the compact operation, but before the actual mesh decimation.
 Thus the initial input for decimation is being replaced with a remeshed version of the input first.
 In case no decimation is desired, a face or vertex target of 100% can be utilized.

 Remeshing